Skip to main content

 • “Some of the puzzles are simple, to get you comfortable with certain mechanics, but I found that the larger levels could be either fun or tedious, and on some occasions, some of the larger levels just felt like smaller ones combined.”

-• “I would sometimes miss the other goodies on these screens, like puzzle names, because I was so focused on grinding past puzzles.”
+• “I would sometimes miss the other goodies on these screens, like puzzle names, because I was so focused on grinding past puzzles.
+But I would also have the opposite problem of being over-eager when choosing something, and having to go back to the screen because I didn't make the choice I meant to.”

 • optimization

-The game is well-optimized, providing a visually appealing experience that supports native resolution and enhances gameplay enjoyment, particularly during performance challenges.
+The game is well-optimized, providing a visually appealing experience that supports native resolution fullscreen.
+Players enjoy the performance challenges, indicating that the optimization enhances overall gameplay enjoyment.

 • “Well optimized, it looks good, and it fullscreens to my native resolution.”